Primary Rainbows

 In fact it may help to think of all the water droplets like tiny mirrors and the sun as a laser.
 The rays reflect off of the tiny mirrors which are angled the same, and "land" parallel to each other in different points on the ground (according to the mirrors position in in the sky).
 If it happens to land on someones eye, they can see the red of the laser glinting off of that mirror.
 Of course that would only be one point in the sky, but the spherical shape of waterdrops allows light to reflect to us from drops positioned in circles rather than just one drop.
 Each wavelength of color also makes a slightly different angle, so the different colors are actually reflected by different drops!
 This is also why different people see different rainbows, since each person will see a rainbow made by different water droplets.Rainbow Cone - AtOpt The further away the droplets are, the less obvious this is however.

-Rainbows are always full circles, but the entire circle is rarely seen due to the relationship between the sun, earth, rain, and viewer.
-Of course we no longer have sunlight once the sun has dipped below the horizon, humans usually cannot see too far until the horizon, and rain stops once it hits the ground.
-This means the rainbow is usually obscured "by" the ground.
-However, a rainbow can sometimes be seen between the viewer and the ground, but there are rarely enough suitable raindrops there.
-Instead it is much easier to observe a rainbow between oneself and the ground by using a garden hose on a spray setting.
+Rainbows are always full circles, but the entire circle is usually obscured "by" the ground.
+A rainbow can sometimes be seen between the viewer and the ground, but there are rarely enough suitable raindrops there.
+High vantage points like hills or mountains allow the viewer to see farther across the land, increasing the amount of raindrops seen under the horizon, thus rainbows can be seen over the ground.
+However, it is much easier to observe a rainbow between oneself and the ground by using a garden hose on a spray setting.

 The higher the sun is, the lower the rainbow isLow and High Bows - AtOpt, since the middle of the rainbow must directly oppose the sun.
 This means that if the sun is too high, we will not see a rainbow regardless of optimal rain and bright sunlight.
 The exception is using a garden hose to spray water droplets between the ground and the viewer.
 The rainbow from a hose may look small in the illustration, but it still takes up a large range of our vision.